 Why do plants wilt on hot days?
-What perennials work well in hot, dry conditions?
+And what perennials work well in hot, dry conditions?

 Home » ⇾ Why do plants wilt on hot days?
-What perennials work well in hot, dry conditions?
+And what perennials work well in hot, dry conditions?

 Water, Water, Water!